hasgeek/hgapp/README.md

 Base template for an app that uses Lastuser, Baseframe and Coaster with Flask and SQLAlchemy.
-To use this, clone this repository and rename all references to "hgapp" with the name of your new app.
+To use this, clone this repository and rename all references to "hgapp" with the name of your new app, then create a template for database migrations using `python manage.py db init`.

 This boilerplate uses Compass for custom stylesheets.
 Stylesheets are located in `hgapp/static/sass` and may be rebuilt with `compass compile`.
 To rebuild